MdSenanAli/Chess-Engine-With-AI/README.md

 # Chess-Engine-With-AI
 ### Author - Mohammad Senan Ali
 ---
 In this project I will create a fully functioning Chess Engine in Python.
+Also the library used is pygame.

 Main goal is to design a structure in such a way that we are able to implement AI algorithms like mini-max, alpha-beta pruning, and Some reinforcement learning ideas.